umrlastig/tracklib/doc/source/index.rst

 **************

 More and more datasets of GPS trajectories are now available and they are studied very frequently in many scientific domains.
-Python libraries for tracks are available to load, simplify, interpolate, summarize and visualize them.
+Python libraries for trajectories are available to load, simplify, interpolate, summarize and visualize them.
 But there is no Python library that would contain all these basic functionality.

-The package tracklib is designed for providing a variety of tools, operators and functions to manipulate GPS tracks.
+Furthermore, adding analytical features on a observation or on all observation of a trajectory (function of coordinates or timestamp) is, in general, a complex and a boring task.
+So, to make it easier, *Tracklib* module offers a multitude of operators and functions to simplify the creation of analytical features on a GPS traces.

 Among tracklib main functionalities